 (b) Persons to whom a Letter Authorization has been issued are not subject to the solid waste permit compliance fee or the 1991 Recycling Act permit fee.

-(10) All fees shall be made payable to the Department of Environmental Quality.
+(10) All fees must be made payable to the Department of Environmental Quality.

 (11) Submittal schedule: